MCLifeLeader/CS364/SDD/CS364_SDD_Document.md

   </tr>
   <tr>
     <td>This method searches the collection of holidays for any holidays that occur during the month that is passed in as a parameter.
 All corresponding
-	holidays for that month are returned and displayed on the calendar.</td>
+	holidays for that month are returned and displayed on the calendar.

+Parameters:
+Month -  the current month being displayed on the calendar.
+All corresponding holidays for the month are displayed.

+Return:
+None</td>
   </tr>
 </tr>
 <tr>